Ectomorphs are naturally thin and find it hard to gain muscle. To find out which body type you are, check out my previous blog post here.

 Your resistance training should consist of whole body workouts.
 Your workouts will vary depending on the type of look you would like to achieve.
 If you want to look really fit and toned, then your weights should be moderately heavy and your reps moderate to high.
 HIIT training should also be a part of your program so aim for 2 of your resistance sessions to be HIIT.

-If you want a leaner look, you should do lighter resistance circuits, such as those in my Skinny Legs eBook.
-Have a read of this blog post for some free Skinny Legs eBook workouts.
+If you want a leaner look, you should do lighter resistance circuits, such as those in my Lean Legs Program 1.
+Have a read of this blog post for some free Lean Legs workouts.
 You could also try workouts similar to that of the Victoria’s Secret models – read about their workouts here) or pilates / yoga style workouts.

 As I mentioned above, you only need to do regular cardio if you have excess body fat.
 If you’re already skinny and have a low body fat percentage, cardio is not necessary, but it is great for keeping you fit and healthy!